Students at Young Epilepsy Engage with Story Massage

 Improved Communication and Language Skills

-Watching the benefits of sharing songs and poems with the Story Massage strokes, has been very rewarding for Lorraine and Christine.
+Watching the benefits of sharing songs and poems with the Story Massage strokes, has been very rewarding for Lorraine and Christina.
 “We do a lot of repetition to encourage learning the key words,” says Lorraine, “Sometimes the students finish the punchlines or sing the key words or take over reading the stories.
 And this includes the students who are usually quite shy or don’t talk.
 If I forget to play a song or poem, they always remind me!”

-With the support of Christine, Lorraine used the Story Massage Programme as the focus for her end of year plenaries with the students at Young Epilepsy.
+With the support of Christina, Lorraine used the Story Massage Programme as the focus for her end of year plenaries with the students at Young Epilepsy.
 “We discussed our learning as a group,” says Lorraine, “then the students made suggestions for their own massage stories.
 Some students are non verbal so they pointed to photos, pictures and symbols, and used talkers to choose what they wanted say.
 I wrote the words up on the whiteboard and we worked together to choose the strokes.
 We had a lot of fun sharing the massage stories.”

 Improved Writing Skills